galaxyproject/training-material/topics/admin/tutorials/jenkins/tutorial.md

 >
 >    1. In the first block *Access Control* Change the *Authorization* strategy from "Logged-in users can do anything" to "Matrix-based security"
 >
->    2. Click "Add user or group" and add the `admin` user, and then configure the permissions like below.
+>    2. Click "Add user or group" and add the `admin` user
+>
+>    3. Configure the permissions like below.
 Clicking on the checked checkbox icon at the right will allow you to enable/disable all of the checkboxes for that row.
 >
 >       ![Configuring matrix based permissions](../../images/jenkins-09-permissions.png)
 >
 >       The matrix based security plugin is provided by a plugin, we installed this by setting the variable `jenkins_plugins: [matrix-auth]` in our group variables earlier.
 >       The checkboxes give you the ability to grant or deny permissions to certain classes of users.
 Each column is an individual permission, and you can hover over each column to get more information about what that permission allows.
 >
->       In the above example we have configured that Anonymous users (not logged in) may *Read*, so they can access the Jenkins page, but by default will not see any jobs.
-Once they login, they can see that jobs exist.
-The *Discover* permission is also granted so that if a user has bookmarked the ansible-galaxy job page, they will automatically be redirected through the login page, if they are not already logged in.
-We then let authenticated users do numerous tasks like creating and running jobs.
-Only administrative users, however, can configure Agents to run those jobs.
+>       In the above example we have configured that:
+>         - *Anonymous users* (not logged in) may `Read`, so they can access the Jenkins page, but by default will not see any jobs.
+The `Discover` permission is also granted so that if a user has bookmarked the ansible-galaxy job page, they will automatically be redirected through the login page, if they are not already logged in.
+>         - Once they login and are *Authenticated Users*, they can see that `Manage` and `Run` Jobs and Views
+>         - Only the *admin* user, however, can configure `Agents` to run those jobs.
 >
 >    3. Under **CSRF Protection**, check the box to prevent CSRF, and select the default crumb issuer, and then enable proxy compatibility.
 >